Group Fairness in Bandit Arm Selection: Related Work

-There are a number of recent studies of fairness in the MAB literature. \citet{liu2017calibrated} look at fairness between arms under the assumption that arm reward distributions are similar (another interpretation of equal treatment of equals). \citet{patil2019achieving} define fairness such that each arm must be pulled for a predetermined required fraction over the total available rounds. \citet{claure2019reinforcement} use the MAB framework to distribute resources amongst teammates in human-robot interaction settings; again, fairness is defined as a pre-configured minimum rate that each arm must be pulled.
+There are a number of other recent studies of fairness in the MAB literature. \citet{chen2020fair} investigate a task allocation setting with a fairness constraint that captures a minimum rate at which a task is assigned to a particular arm; their model is quite general and captures the adversarial and some non-stationary settings. \citet{liu2017calibrated} look at fairness between arms under the assumption that arm reward distributions are similar (another interpretation of equal treatment of equals). \citet{patil2019achieving} define fairness such that each arm must be pulled for a predetermined required fraction over the total available rounds. \citet{claure2019reinforcement} use the MAB framework to distribute resources amongst teammates in human-robot interaction settings; again, fairness is defined as a pre-configured minimum rate that each arm must be pulled. \citet{Hossain21:Fair} take a more theory-oriented approach to a similar setting, proposing a multi-agent varient of a stochastic MAB setting with a Nash social welfare definition of fairness.